 We use the Read, Write Inc. Phonics Scheme (RWI) to teach reading.
 In Nursery our children develop a love of reading through enticing story and poetry times.
 Children are immersed in role play, discussion, building sentences and rich vocabulary.
-Children are taught to name the pictures of the Set 1 sounds, and in the Summer term are taught a new sound each day.
+Children are taught to say the sounds of letters with the help of RWI mnemonics.

 All children have a daily phonics lesson.
+In addition to this, children have one guided reading session per week.
 When the children have completed the RWI Phonics Scheme they then go on to working on additional reading, fluency and comprehension objectives from the Year 2 Reading National Curriculum.
 Home reading books are progressive and sequenced and are part of the RWI Phonics Scheme, moving on to carefully selected book-banded books.

 During daily story times our fantastic staff create a love of reading by reading aloud a range of stories, poems, rhymes and non-fiction that develop children's vocabulary and language comprehension.
-All classes have their own libraries and children are encouraged to take a new book home each week.
+All classes have their own libraries and children are encouraged to take books home regularly.
 Children have regular visits from poets and authors to further inspire a love of reading.